Carnegie Mellon University

 Whether pursuing academia or industry, this degree uniquely positions students for the future of research and high-demand careers with a mastery of integrating engineering domain knowledge into AI solutions.

-For additional information about this college-wide initiative, please visit the College of Engineering's Master's of AI Engineering website.
+For additional information about this college-wide initiative, please visit the College of Engineering's MS in AI Engineering website.